Maximize Your Caloric Burn: Effective Running Strategies for Rapid Weight Loss

 Goal Setting for Weight Loss

 Goals should be incremental and achievable to keep you going.
-Nearly anyone can learn how to lose weight running if they’re able bodied and start small.
+Almost anyone can learn to lose weight by running if they are physically capable and begin with modest efforts.
 If you’re starting at a higher body fat percentage, the plus side is that you are likely going to burn more calories per mile due to the extra resistance weight creates.

 As your body begins to adapt to running, though, this will level out and you’ll no longer need to expend as much energy to continue jogging forward.